-For a majority of our product sales, title transfers at the shipping point and delivery is considered complete.
+For a majority of our product sales, risk or loss and ownership transfers at the shipping point and delivery is considered complete.
 For certain OEM customers, revenue is recognized at the time the customer applies our coatings to its vehicles, as this represents the point in time that risk of loss has been transferred and delivery is considered complete.
+In regard to our refinish end-market, risk of loss passes upon the sale to our distribution customers.
+Subsequent to the sale to distribution customers, when the distribution customers sell the products to collision repair body shops, additional rebates or further pricing concessions may be given to our distribution customers and certain collision repair body shops, which we estimate and record as a reduction to net sales upon the sale to our distribution customers.
 We accrue for sales returns and other allowances based on our historical experience.